-Disclaimer: This map and all information accompanying if the "Map") is intended to be used as a guide only, in conjunction with other data sources and methods, and should only be used for the puppose for which it was developed.
+Disclaimer: This map and all information accompanying it (the "Map") is intended to be used as a guide only, in conjunction with other data sources and methods, and should only be used for the purpose for which it was developed.
 The information shown in this Map is based on a summary of data obtained from various sources.
-While all reasonable measures have been batent to ensure the accuracy of the Map, MPC (a) gives no warrant or description of the excuracy, completeness, reliability of fitness for purpose of the Map, including but and (b) according to the excuracy completeness, reliability of fitness for purpose of the Map, including but and (b) according to the excuracy completeness, reliability of fitness for purpose of the Map including but and (b) according to the excuracy completeness, reliability of fitness for purpose of the Map including but and (b) according to the purpose for which it is a suppose for whi
+While all reasonable measures have been blance to maximate y requestration in relation to the accuracy.
+Complements, reliability of filters for purpose of the Map, and Bug, a